-Domestic abuse is any type of controlling, bullying, threatening or violent behaviour between people in a relationship.
-It can seriously harm children and young people and witnessing domestic abuse.
+Domestic abuse and witnessing domestic abuse can seriously harm children, young people and adults alike.
 It is important to remember domestic abuse:

 - can happen inside and outside of the home